About This Chapter

 19. What Is Medical Malpractice? - Definition & Examples

-When being taken care of by health care professionals, it is important that patients feel safe.
-However, there can be times when a health care provider fails to follow certain standards in the profession.
-This leads to a term you will learn about called medical malpractice.
+When being taken care of by healthcare professionals, it's important that patients feel safe.
+However, there can be times when a healthcare provider fails to follow certain standards in the profession, which leads to medical malpractice.

 20. What Is Medical Negligence? - Definition & Examples

-In this lesson, you're going to learn the basic but important points regarding medical malpractice and its relation to medical negligence.
+In this lesson, you'll learn the basic but important points regarding medical malpractice and its relation to medical negligence.
 You'll also see some examples of medical malpractice and negligence.

 Earning College Credit